vechain/vechain-docs/developer-resources/sdks-and-providers/dapp-kit/README.md

 ## Adding your Wallet

-Since the DApp Kit is designed to work with 1 to many wallets, you can create a pull request and configure your wallet in the DApp Kit.
+The dApp kit is designed to be extendable and provide support for all wallets.
+Follow the steps below to create a pull request and configure the dApp kit to support your wallet.

 1. Clone the repo \[here]\([https://github.com/vechainfoundation/vechain-dapp-kit](https://github.com/vechainfoundation/vechain-dapp-kit))
 2. Inside `./packages/dapp-kit`&#x20;